-- Even if she’s chipped, have your pet wear a collar with an ID tag and license tag.
-Make sure the license contact information is kept current.
-List your mobile phone number as the primary phone since it’s the fastest and most effective way for someone to contact you, no matter where you are.
+- Have your pet wear a collar with ID and license tags, even if she is chipped.
+Make sure the license contact information is current.
+List your mobile phone number as the primary phone since it is the fastest and most effective way for someone to contact you if your pet is lost.

 - Register with a lost and found agency, such as any of the websites listed here.

-- Carry current photos of your pets, especially if you’re traveling with them.
+- Carry current photos of your pets, especially if you are traveling with them.

-- Call your local animal services to report the missing animal; have their number programmed into your mobile phone.
+- Call your local animal services to report your missing pet and program their number into your mobile phone.
 Fill out a lost pet report and ask for a lost pet poster to complete and distribute.
-If you’re traveling with your pet, do a search for “animal services” in the area you’ll be travelling to and have that number handy, just in case.
+If you are traveling with your pet, do a search for ‘animal services’ in the area you will be traveling to and have that number handy.

 - Distribute your lost pet posters and hang them on telephone poles over a wide area.
-Animals can travel further than you think, especially when they’re frightened and confused.
+When a pet is lost, she can travel further than you think, especially if she is frightened, confused or disoriented.

 - Make index card-size printouts with the same information on the lost poster.
 Knock on doors of homes and businesses in every direction from where your pet disappeared.
 Leave the cards under doors and on car windshields, and give one to every person you meet.

-- While you’re canvassing for your pet, call her name often.
+- While you are canvassing for your pet, call her name often.
 She may be hiding, but is likely to come out when she hears your voice.

-- Contact your animal licensing authority to let them know your pet is missing.
+- Contact your animal licensing authority to let them know your pet is lost.
 Confirm they have your current phone number to contact you.
-Have this telephone number programmed into your mobile phone.
+Program this telephone number into your mobile phone.